pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

     assert len(events) == 1

-The event object can be recorded and used to reconstruct the aggregate object.
-To reconstruct the aggregate object, we can simply call the event object's ``mutate()`` method.
+The event object can be recorded and used to reconstruct the aggregate.
+To reconstruct the aggregate, we can simply call the event's ``mutate()`` method.

 .. code-block:: python